OliverBrotchie/prayer-book/readme.md

 ## How to Compile 💻

-To compile the prayer book, follow these steps:
+To compile the prayer book:

 1. Install LaTeX.
 2. Clone this repository: